akdataai/migrate-java-db-to-azure/step-02-create-azure-postgresql-database/README.md

 ## Create and configure Petstore database in Azure Database for PostgreSQL

+To learn more about Azure Database for PostgreSQL see the documentation library (here)[https://docs.microsoft.com/en-us/azure/postgresql/]

 * Within Git Bash using Azure CLI login to Azure
 * Git Bash will prompt to login using the browser
 * Select the link and complete the Azure authentication process